 ALSO READGermany to finance strategic infrastructure projects in India RBI suggests a unified regulator for IFSCs India INX to go live post 'Makar Sankranti' Triumph International Finance India reports standalone nil net profit/loss in the December 2016 quarter Pak seeks US support in water dispute with India

+"Bank boards are compelled to spend a disproportionate amount of time on compliances at the cost of business strategy.
 I strongly believe that global regulators need to go slow on indiscriminate fining, given that compliance costs of banks have increased to the point where some banks have had to scale back operations, leading to widespread job losses," he added.